 Be Ready to Offer Necessary Background and Resources

-These may include contacts, schedules, previous research, call notes, prior experience, white papers - anything that would benefit your employee’s efforts.
+These could encompass contacts, schedules, past research, call notes, previous experience, white papers—anything that might assist your employee’s efforts.

 Example: “I am attaching a referral list given to me by my business contacts.
 Please start with this list.”